Decentralized Cooperative Beamforming for Networked LEO Satellites with Statistical CSI: Decentralized Cooperative Beamforming Design

 \emph{1) Update of $\mu_{u}^{(s)}$:} Similar to \eqref{update_mu}, with all other variables fixed, the optimal $\mu_{u}^{(s)}$ is obtained as

 \emph{2) Update of $\nu_{u}^{(s)}$:} Analogous to \eqref{update_nu}, when all other variables are fixed, the optimal $\nu_{u}^{(s)}$ is given by

 \begin{remark} As will be elaborated later, under the \ac{cadmm} framework and for given $\mu_{u}^{(s)}$ and $\nu_{u}^{(s)}$, the exchange of $g_{i,u,l}^{(s)}$ among satellites enables information fusion across the network, ensuring that all local copies progressively converge to a common value, as long as the underlying topology, described by the graph $\mathcal{G}$, is connected.
 Once consensus is achieved, the superscript $(s)$ can be omitted from all variables, resulting in a fully decentralized and parallel solution to \eqref{prob_refor}.
-Furthermore, as indicated in \eqref{update_mu_dist} and \eqref{update_nu_dist}, the local auxiliary variables $\mu_u^{(s)}$ and $\nu_u^{(s)}$ naturally align across all satellites upon convergence of $g_{i,u,l}^{(s)}$, since their updates are directly determined by these quantities.
-As a result, explicit consensus constraints on $\mu_u^{(s)}$ and $\nu_u^{(s)}$ are unnecessary. \end{remark}
+Furthermore, as indicated in \eqref{update_mu_dist} and \eqref{update_nu_dist}, the local auxiliaries $\mu_u^{(s)}$ and $\nu_u^{(s)}$ are determined entirely by $g_{i,u,l}^{(s)}$, so they align across satellites once the latter reach consensus, and no explicit consensus constraint is needed on them. \end{remark}